Hraelzyr/Hraelzyr/README.md

 ### 🤖 AI/ML Research & Project Highlights

--   **B.Tech Thesis (RL):** Developed **CARD**, a novel reinforcement learning algorithm that replaces policy gradient with cross-entropy matching to achieve superior sample efficiency, matching or exceeding SAC on MuJoCo tasks.
+-   **B.Tech Thesis (RL):** Developed **CARD**, a novel reinforcement learning algorithm that replaces policy gradient with cross-entropy matching on reference distributions to achieve superior sample efficiency, matching or exceeding SAC on MuJoCo tasks.
 -   **IISc Research (Constrained RL):** Explored a novel critic-actor approach for constrained RL, proving its viability in Safety-Gym's navigation environments.
 -   **IISc Research (ML Systems):** Delivered a novel I/O framework to optimize **federated ML training** in HPC environments by avoiding network bottlenecks.
 -   **Adversarial ML:** Worked on an adversarial attack against **Vision Transformers** on ImageNet, improving attack success by >3%.